volschin/gekko/README.md

 # Gekko Allinone Docker

 Gekko is a Bitcoin TA trading and backtesting platform that connects to popular Bitcoin exchanges.
 It is written in JavaScript and runs on [Node.js LTS](http://nodejs.org).
+ ## Note previously Contaner was instable I can't update more. (lodash)

  ##  Add somes Gekko strategies from xFFFFF and backtest tool for docker container autobuild

  ## Build on:

- - Nodejs LTS actualy 12.XX...
+ - Nodejs actualy 10.XX...
  - Redis 3.0.2
  - mathjs
  - convnet